Cycling Slovakia – Why it Should Be Your Next Destination

 Cycling Slovakia Route Map

-The exact percentage of Roma people is not clear (between 2% and 10%), there are many of them though (they for sure are the second minority), with villages inhabited almost exclusively by Roma, especially in the mountainous regions of the High and Lower Tatras.
+The exact percentage of Roma people is unclear (between 2% and 10%), but there are many of them (they are definitely the second minority), with villages inhabited almost exclusively by Roma, especially in the mountainous regions of the High and Lower Tatras.

 Costs of cycling in Slovakia